On weakly and strongly popular rankings: On the complexity of - wurv and - surv

 In this section, we analyse the complexity of the verification problems for the two popularity notions.
-We prepare for this by giving a sufficient condition for absolute popularity in Section~\ref{sec:suffcond}.
-This condition will then be used in Section~\ref{sec:polsolv}, where we prove the polynomial solvability of both problems in the case of $n \leq 3$.
-For $4\leq n \leq 5$, we reach the same conclusion in Section~\ref{sec:45}, however, only for special instances.
-Then, in Section~\ref{sec:n6}, $\NP$-hardness is proved for $n=6$.
-We finish by drawing attention to the connection with the complexity of the famous Kemeny consensus problem in Section~\ref{sec:kemeny}.
-This explains why we only succeeded to prove polynomial-time solvability for special cases of $4\leq n \leq 5$---if either one of our problems is in $\P$ for $n=4$ or $n=5$ in the general case, then one can find a Kemeny consensus for 3 voters in polynomial time.
-We reach these results via both Karp and Turing reductions.
+We prepare for this by giving a sufficient condition for weak popularity in Section~\ref{sec:suffcond}.
+This condition will then be used in Section~\ref{sec:polsolv}, where we prove the polynomial solvability of both problems in the case of $k \leq 3$.
+For $4\leq k \leq 5$, we reach the same conclusion in Section~\ref{sec:45}, however, only for special profiles.
+Then, in Section~\ref{sec:n6}, $\NP$-hardness is proved for $k=6$.